About African Vultures

 Gyps coprotheres

-Occurring only in Southern Africa, the Cape Vulture is the region’s heaviest vulture and is the only endemic resident vulture of Southern Africa.
+Described by JR Forster in 1798, the Cape Vulture is the largest vulture species in southern Africa and the only endemic resident vulture of the region.

 STATUS